 If the primary purpose is to solve a social problem and make a positive impact on people or the environment, then the social innovation competition is right for you.The social innovation competition focuses on the development of new, social innovation models that may include revenue-generating nonprofit organizations and mission-driven, for-profit ventures.

 If there is not a pitch site near you, or the competition track you selected is not available in your state/country, you will pitch virtually by recording a video of your team and submitting it using our online registration portal by the submission round deadline.

 Student teams are required to submit no longer than a 5-page written concept.

-Virtual participants will submit a video pitch.
-Live participants will present an in person pitch.
+Virtual competitors will submit a recorded video pitch.
+Eligible and invited live competitors will present an in person pitch.

 Over 35 countries and 25 states have participated.
 Click on a location to learn more about our pitch site partners.

 Diamond Challenge Submissions Open